RajeshEc33/Naan-Mudhalvan/README.md

 plt.show()

-Example: Line plot to visualize trends over time (if time-related column is present) if 'Date' in data.columns:  # Change 'Date' to the actual column name containing the date
+Example: Line plot to visualize trends over time (if time-related column is present) if 'Date' in data.columns:

+Change'Date' to the actual column name containing the date
-    data['Date'] = pd.to_datetime(data['Date'])  # Convert 'Date' to datetime if not already
+    data['Date'] = pd.to_datetime(data['Date'])
+    Convert 'Date' to datetime if not already data.set_index('Date', inplace=True)
-    data.set_index('Date', inplace=True)  # Set 'Date' as index for time-series visualization data.plot(figsize=(12, 6))
+    Set 'Date' as index for time-series visualization data.plot(figsize=(12, 6))
     plt.title('Air Quality Trends Over Time')
     plt.xlabel('Date')